ecrc/moao/README.md

 References
 ==========
+1. N. Doucet, H. Ltaief, D. Gratadour and D. Keyes, Mixed-Precision Tomographic Reconstructor Computations on Hardware Accelerators, *2019 IEEE/ACM 9th Workshop on Irregular Applications:
+Architectures and Algorithms (IA3)*, Denver, CO, USA, pp. 31-38, doi: 10.1109/IA349570.2019.00011, 2019.
-1. H. Ltaief, D. Gratadour, A. Charara, and E. Gendron, Adaptive Optics Simulation for the World's Biggest Eye on Multicore Architectures with Multiple GPUs, *ACM Platform for Advanced Scientific Computing*, 2016.
+2. H. Ltaief, D. Gratadour, A. Charara, and E. Gendron, Adaptive Optics Simulation for the World's Biggest Eye on Multicore Architectures with Multiple GPUs, *ACM Platform for Advanced Scientific Computing*, 2016.
-2. E. Gendron, A. Charara, A. Abdelfattah, D. Gratadour, D. Keyes, H. Ltaief, C. Morel, F.
+3. E. Gendron, A. Charara, A. Abdelfattah, D. Gratadour, D. Keyes, H. Ltaief, C. Morel, F.
 Vidal, A. Sevin, and G. Rousset, A Novel Fast and Accurate Pseudo-Analytical Simulation Approach for MOAO", *in Adaptive Optics Systems IV, Proceedings of the SPIE 9148*, 2014.
-3. A. Charara, H. Ltaief, D. Gratadour, D. Keyes, A. Sevin, A. Abdelfattah, E. Gendron and C.
+4. A. Charara, H. Ltaief, D. Gratadour, D. Keyes, A. Sevin, A. Abdelfattah, E. Gendron and C.
 Morel, and F. Vidal, Pipelining Computational Stages of the Tomographic Reconstructor for Multi-object Adaptive Optics on a Multi-GPU System, *Proceedings of the ACM International Conference for High Performance Computing, Networking, Storage and Analysis*, pp. 262-273, 2014.
-4. A. Abdelfattah, E. Gendron, D. Gratadour, D. Keyes, H. Ltaief, A. Sevin, and F. Vidal, High Performance Pseudo-analytical Simulation of Multi-Object Adaptive Optics over Multi-GPU Systems, *Proceedings of the 20th International Euro-Par Conference*, vol. 8632, pp .704–715, 2014.
+5. A. Abdelfattah, E. Gendron, D. Gratadour, D. Keyes, H. Ltaief, A. Sevin, and F. Vidal, High Performance Pseudo-analytical Simulation of Multi-Object Adaptive Optics over Multi-GPU Systems, *Proceedings of the 20th International Euro-Par Conference*, vol. 8632, pp .704–715, 2014.